hollowstrawberry/crab-cogs/README.md

 ### ♟️ SimpleChess

 Play Chess against your friends or the bot itself.
 Configure payouts and let users bet against each other.
 You can also make your bots play together.
-Uses [Sunfish](https://github.com/thomasahle/sunfish) as the chess engine (AI), which has an ELO of around 1900, but the difficulty can be lowered when using the slash command.
+Uses [Sunfish](https://github.com/thomasahle/sunfish) as the chess engine (AI); the hardest setting has an ELO of around 1900, and the default setting is much lower, but still challenging for most players.
+The difficulty can be selected with the slash command.

 ![demonstration](https://i.imgur.com/6IleFWa.png)